slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Men marry women with the hope they will never change.
 Women marry men with the hope they will change.
 Invariably they are both disappointed."
 -- H.Harwood and R. Gore-Bro*

-Unhappy wife, unhappy life.
+Unhappy spouse, unhappy life.
 Marry an happy person.

 > *"He who marries for love without money has good nights and sorry days."
 -- Ani Difranco*